Skip to Content

 3 | Attach Faux Flowers and Greenery

-Next, I went into my decor closet and pulled out all of the faux flowers I owned.
+Next, I went into my decor closet and pulled out all of the faux flowers and floral picks I owned.
 I found three branches of faux eucalyptus which worked great!
 You can see the branches below from our laundry room makeover.

 In my storage closet, I found a few cream-colored flowers that were old decor for my daughter’s nursery.
 You can see the faux flowers from the nursery in the image below.